toolsfactory/Tiveria.Home.Knx/docs/Tiveria.Home.Knx.IP.Connections/IPConnectionConfiguration/NatAware.md

 # IPConnectionConfiguration.NatAware property

-Switch NAT Awarenes of the cennection initiation
+Switch to control the NAT awarenes of the connection initiation

 ```csharp
 public bool NatAware { get; set; }